-Orthodontic treatment is complete, and your child is getting his or her braces removed and have completed the hardest part of the road to a beautiful smile and straight teeth.
-And when you think the end is near, the orthodontist tells you that wearing retainers after braces is not an option — it's a requirement.
+After orthodontic treatment is complete, your child will have their braces removed - marking the end to the most challenging part of the road to a beautiful smile and straight teeth.
+At this point, your orthodontist may require that your child wear a dental retainer.
 Believe them when they say that the success of the orthodontic treatment depends upon diligently wearing a retainer.

 The use of retainers after braces is an essential part of the continuing maintenance of teeth and will go a long way toward keeping the same bite and smile that the braces have formed over the last few years.

 Your orthodontist, who performed the orthodontic treatment, will fabricate your retainers.
 The retainers are made by taking a dental impression of the upper and lower straightened teeth.
 The impression is sent to a dental laboratory, and the retainers are made from wire and acrylic material.
 The dental retainers are sent back to the orthodontist who fits them on your child's teeth to secure them.
 These retainers are worn for several years, or in some cases, indefinitely.

 Before your child got braces, the orthodontist carefully analyzed their teeth and jaws to develop the best treatment plan to move your child's teeth into proper alignment.
 Because teeth are securely held in place by bone and ligaments, it is no easy feat to move them.
 The bite is corrected, and your child's teeth look great, but they are not yet stabilized in their new spots.
 It takes time for the bone and ligaments to tighten and hold the teeth securely in place.

 Braces put forces on the teeth to trigger changes in the ligaments and bone to allow movement.
 This process is slow and carefully planned, and the teeth eventually move into the correct position.